 Speaking to Guam Pacific Daily News Winis expressed that people still stereotype and is still talking negatively about Micronesians.

-The group he established is not only aimed at addressing negative stereotyping, this but as a way to keep Micronesian youth busy with afterschool activities and away from crimes, dosage alcohol and drugs.
+The group he established is not only aimed at addressing negative stereotyping, but as a way to keep Micronesian youth busy with afterschool activities and away from crimes, alcohol and drugs.

 Winis stressed that, “there are Micronesians that give us a bad name, but I think people should always have an open mind that there are bad people in every race.”